Alec Baldwin Arraigned Following Attempted Assault And Harassment Charges After Allegedly Punching Stranger

 The It’s Complicated star has had quite a few run-ins with the law due to his hot-headedness.
 In 2014, he was arrested for becoming “belligerent” with a police officer who pulled him over on his bicycle to inform him that he was riding in the wrong direction, reported Fox News.
 The actor “refused to [identify] himself, became belligerent, cursing and yelling.
 He was then placed in handcuffs.”

-He has also been involved in less-serious public displays, such as being removed from a flight after refusing to stop playing Word With Friends and turn his phone off in 2011 and getting in a verbal altercation with a photographer in 2012.
+He has also been involved in less serious public displays, such as being removed from a flight after refusing to stop playing Words With Friends and turning his phone off in 2011 and getting in a verbal altercation with a photographer in 2012.
 In 2013, a different photographer filed a harassment claim against the actor.

 Baldwin continues to defend the accusations and alleged behaviors, often blaming law enforcement or other people for the incidents he finds himself in.